 Some of the partner organizations and places to turn to for more information on disability assistance include The South Carolina School for the Deaf & Blind, your local county Departments of Disabilities and Special Needs, the Babynet Office at the Department of Health and Environmental Control and also Children’s Rehabilitative Services, which are based at the county Department of Health and Environmental Control.
 Staff at these centers, known as Interventionist, a Service Coordinator or a Referral Agent, can process applications and answer questions.
 Or dial (803) 898-9735.

 Day care providers who treat special needs child can also get help, including training, from the state.
 DSS oversees the ABC Special Needs Program and partners with the Center for Disability Resources.
 Providers can get specialized technical assistance and training.

 The application process is conditional and there could be a waiting list.
 In order to be qualified, the parents needs to be working, in school, or training.
 They must also require a minimum of 15 hours of child care per week.
 In addition, their gross (before taxes) total household must be at or below the income limit for their family size.

 If you are on welfare, otherwise known as the Family Independence in South Carolina, contact your local DSS office.
 They will process your application.
 Foster parents should contact their care worker for more details.

 Other assistance programs may be available as well.
-Call your local South Carolina First Steps to School Readiness Office in your county to see if they have any public or private funding available to pay for child care expenses.
+Call your local South Carolina First Steps to School Readiness Office in your county to see if they have any public or private funding available to pay for day or child care expenses, or if they offer free programs.
 Another option is the Head Start program, which offers educational and other services to low-income children.
 Also explore the federal government Child Tax Credit as well as Earned Income Tax Credit (EITC).
 The money from these sources could possibly can help offset your costs.